awslabs/mountpoint-s3/doc/SEMANTICS.md

 ## Consistency and concurrency

 Amazon S3 provides [strong read-after-write consistency](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#ConsistencyModel) for PUT and DELETE requests of objects in your S3 bucket.
 By default, Mountpoint provides strong read-after-write consistency for file writes, directory listing operations, and new object creation.
 For example, if you create a new object using another S3 client, it will be immediately accessible with Mountpoint.
-If you modify an existing object in your bucket with another client* while also reading that object through Mountpoint, the reads will return either the old data or the new data, but never partial or corrupt data.
+If you modify an existing object in your bucket with another client while also reading that object through Mountpoint, the reads will return either the old data or the new data, but never partial or corrupt data.
 To guarantee your reads see the newest object data, you can re-open the file after modifying the object.
+"Another client" can be a separate software, such as the AWS SDK/CLI or the S3 Console, or another Mountpoint instance running on the same or a different machine.

-If you modify or delete an existing object in your S3 bucket with another client*, however, Mountpoint may return stale metadata for that object for up to 1 second, by default.
+If you modify or delete an existing object in your S3 bucket with another client, however, Mountpoint may return stale metadata for that object for up to 1 second, by default.
 This occurs only if the object had already been accessed through Mountpoint immediately before being modified or deleted in your S3 bucket.
 The stale metadata will only be visible through metadata operations such as `stat` on individual files.
 Directory listings will never be stale and always reflect the current metadata.
 These cases do not apply to newly created objects, which are always immediately visible through Mountpoint.
 Stale metadata can be refreshed by either opening the file or listing its parent directory.

 Mountpoint allows multiple readers to access the same object at the same time.
 However, files can only be written to sequentially and by one writer at a time.
 Files that are being written to are not available for reading until the writing application closes the file, regardless of upload mode.
 If you have multiple Mountpoint mounts for the same bucket, on the same or different hosts, there is no coordination between writes to the same object.
-Your application should not write to the same object from multiple instances at the same time as this may result in data loss or incorrect data in S3.
+Your application should not write to the same object from multiple instances at the same time as this may have unexpected results in S3.

 By default, Mountpoint ensures that new file uploads to a single key are atomic.
 As soon as an upload completes, other clients are able to see the new key and the entire content of the object.
 If the `--incremental-upload` flag is set, however, Mountpoint may issue multiple separate uploads during file writes to append data to the object.
 After each upload, the appended object in your S3 bucket will be visible to other clients.